What is a Breathwork Facilitator?

 Being a Witness to the Breather’s Process

-The Functional Styles of Breathwork
+The Functional Objectives of Breathwork

 1. Daily Hygiene Breathwork